karun-09/Mentorness/README.md

-# Mentorness
-Projects implemented during internship at Mentorness
+Projects implemented during an internship at Mentorness